PoisotLab/Brim.jl/doc/intro/roles.md

-* `network_roles`, measures the within-module z-score and the among-module c-score
+The `network_roles` function measures the within-module z-score and the among-module c-score.

 ``` julia
 using Brim